michaeltmeehan/wssv-phylotyping/R/README.md

 no-observed-signal, and no-informative-site outcomes.
 Partial classification supports panel, opportunistic, and auto modes; opportunistic classifications use all scored informative SNPs within each mapped interval and are reported separately from designed-panel classifier calls.
+The `weight` column in node metadata is kept as a legacy compatibility field for now; use `posterior_support` for tree credibility and SNP `gain` / `normalized_gain` for stage-02 marker scoring.